 Why do you need to Export issues from Jira?

-• To share information with external stakeholders: Customers frequently demand full issue reports in various formats, such as Excel or PDF.
+• To share information with external stakeholders: Customers often request detailed issue reports in formats like Excel or PDF.
+Exporting makes it simple to provide comprehensive and professional reports tailored to their needs.

 Methods to perform a JIRA Export to Excel